doug-martin/goqu/docs/expressions.md

 <a name="I"></a>
 **[`I()`](https://godoc.org/github.com/doug-martin/goqu#I)**

-An Identifier represents a schema, table, or column or any combination. `I` parses identifiers seperated by a `.` character.
+An Identifier represents a schema, table, or column or any combination. `I` parses identifiers separated by a `.` character.

 ```go
 // with three parts it is assumed you have provided a schema, table and column